clescot/kafka-connect-http/README.md

  `,` character.
 The connector will try to get the value to add to request by querying the config with the header name as parameter name.
  For example, if set `static.request.header.names: param_name1,param_name2`, the connector will lookup the param_name1 and param_name2 parameters to get values to add.

+### HTTP Source Connector

+The HTTP Source connector is only useful if you have configured the publishment of HTTP interactions into the queue, via the `publish.to.in.memory.queue` set to `true`.

+#### required HTTP Source connector parameters